-Scapegoat Theory refers to the displacement and channelization of blame, anguish, resentment, and frustration to the other person.
+Scapegoat Theory refers to the displacement and channelization of blame, anguish, resentment, and frustration toward the other person.
 It avoids taking charge of one’s part of responsibilities for meeting the discrepancies.
 The one who scapegoats others become accustomed to the frequent blame game and attacks.
 The burden of rectifying the mistakes and overcoming one’s source of misfortunes is thus subjected to displacement and channelization of frustration toward other people.
 This helps the person creating the scapegoat to release their share of frustration and grief.
 This redirection of negative feelings and emotions toward others gives temporary relief to the scapegoater from the anguish and frustration.

 Origin of Scapegoat theory

 Scapegoating theory originates from the Book of Leviticus.
 A goat was sent into the desert carrying the community’s sins.
 Thus, it means having the sins of others away from the person who committed them.

-When problems occur personally, professionally, locally, or globally and it negatively affects someone or group of people who are emotionally affected by it . (usually with conscious or subconscious negative emotion, self-hatred, guilt, or shame), the theory of scapegoating is the act of blaming others, in that instance, usually people or groups of people to whom the blamer can displace their aggression or shame.
+When problems occur personally, professionally, locally, or globally and negatively affect someone or a group of people who are emotionally affected by it. (usually with conscious or subconscious negative emotion, self-hatred, guilt, or shame), the theory of scapegoating is the act of blaming others, in that instance, usually people or groups of people to whom the blamer can displace their aggression or shame.
 Like bullies, they will most likely pick powerless people or those who can’t resist or fight back.

 Ways of Scapegoating in Scapegoat Theory:

 Role of Ego:

 In scapegoating, ego defenses play an essential role.
-To a more vulnerable person or group, uncomfortable feelings such as frustration, anger, shame are displaced or redirected onto another.
+To a more vulnerable person or group, uncomfortable feelings such as frustration, anger, and shame are displaced or redirected onto another.
 The scapegoat is discharged and distracts from their negative emotions by using others as scapegoats.

 Creation of a Villain:

-The villain creation indicates the presence of a hero, even if the relation from both sides is unreal.
+The villain’s creation indicates the presence of a hero, even if the relationship from both sides is unreal.
 The need for a more excellent villain is sometimes rooted in the creation of villains.
 To scapegoat deep-rooted impulses, politicians can cynically exploit the ancient and distract from their inadequacies, thus lessening their burden of blame and responsibility.